-The Society shall be called ′The Channel Islands Specialists′ Society′ with the sub description “For the study of stamps, postal history and postcards of the Channel Islands”.
+The Society shall be called ′The Channel Islands Specialists′ Society′ with the sub- description “For the study of stamps, postal history, ephemera and postcards of the Channel Islands”.

 Membership shall be open to all persons interested in the stamps, postal history and postcards of the Channel Islands and shall be of the following classes:

-b) Junior members – who shall be under 18 years of age, or be under 24 years of age and in full time education studying at an Institute of Further Education.
+b) Junior members – those members who shall be under 18 years of age, or be under 24 years of age and in full time education studying at an Institute of Further Education.

-c) Senior citizens (over 65 years of age within Great Britain or Channel Islands or Registered Disabled in the UK.
+c) Senior citizens/ Registered Disabled: those members over 65 years of age within Great Britain or Channel Islands or Registered Disabled in the UK.

 3. Application for Membership.